 |Transparent film dressing format|

 |Free Samples/Trials Available||●|

 |Published Clinical Article Available||●|

 Choose a Silverlon® dressing that covers the wound bed and up to 1cm-2cm (1/2"-1") of normal skin around the wound.
-Moisten Silverlon® with clean water or Saline and wring out excess.
+Moisten Silverlon® with clean water or saline and wring out excess.
 Place silver side down onto the wound.
 The effectiveness of the dressing is increased by wetting Silverlon®.

 Remove and dispose of the outer absorbent cover dressings as necessary.
 Gently remove Silverlon®.
 If wound or dressing appears dry, add water or saline to the dressing.
-The dressing may be left in place for up to 7 days.
+The dressing may be left in place for up to seven days.